gstew5/gstew5.github.io/_posts/2014-07-16-HOWTO:-prettify-code-with-listings.md

 [Listings](http://www.ctan.org/pkg/listings) makes typesetting code easy.
 The following are some (personal) tips for producing pretty listings for Coq.
 I'm recording them here mainly as a reminder to my future self.

+### Proportional Fonts
-## First, use a sans serif, proportional font, by setting
+First, use a sans serif, proportional font, by setting
 ```
 basicstyle=\sffamily\singlespacing
 ```